apple/swift-log/Sources/Logging/Docs.docc/BestPractices/004-TestingLogging.md

 Each `Entry` is equatable and exposes `level`, `message`, `metadata`, and `error`.
 The handler log level defaults to ``Logger/Level/info``; set `handler.logLevel = .trace` before you use it to capture lower levels.
-Don't use `withLogger(logLevel:)` to adjust the log level, as the log level is overwritten when you also pass `handler`).

 ### Capture logs from code that reads `Logger.current`